brunnerh/insert-unicode/README.md

 - *Insert Exact* (`insertTextExact`)
 - *Insert Exact as Decimal Code* (`insertDecimalCodeExact`)
 - *Insert Exact as Hex Code* (`insertCodeExact`)
+- *Insert Emoji* (`insertEmojiText`)
+- *Insert Emoji as Decimal Code* (`insertEmojiDecimalCode`)
+- *Insert Emoji as Hex Code* (`insertEmojiHexCode`)

 These commands insert Unicode characters as text, decimal or hex codes.

-The "exact" variations search for an exact name rather than a substring to facilitate faster insertion when the name is known (particularly useful for custom keyboard shortcuts).
+The "exact" variants search for an exact name rather than a substring to facilitate faster insertion when the name is known (particularly useful for custom keyboard shortcuts).

+The "Emoji" variants limit the search to characters classified as [Emoji][3].

 Example for *Insert*, searching for `fire`: